-Glue the rudder to the body in the position shown.
+Apply a bead of glue to the root edge of the rudder.
+Attach it to the body, centered on the rudder line as shown.
 Make sure the rudder extends straight from the body.
-Lay the body on a table with the fin and rudder extending off the edge.
-Make sure the rudder is pointing straight up and weight the front of the body so it won't roll.
-Allow the glue to dry before proceeding.
+Set the body on a table with the rudder pointing straight up.
+Lay a book or similar object on the front of the body so it won't roll.
+Allow the glue to dry.